TVR Factory Update

 Witnessing new Griffiths emerging from this facility does seem an awfully long way off still, but for those who put down a deposit on the first new TVR in far too long, any sign of progress is encouraging.

-By Wayne Batty
+Article by Wayne Batty